GPS Beacon.

 gps-beacon-settings-section

-By default, both beacon and url link to it are not enabled.
-Tap on YES in either “Enable GPS Beacon” or “Enable web browser link” sections to enable the beacon and the url link.
-For the first time only, either YES would do the same action: register your beacon on the server and create a web link for your beacon.
-After this first time you can always control the url link access and/or sending data to the beacon separately.
+By default, neither the beacon nor the URL link to it is enabled.
+Tap on YES in either the “Enable GPS Beacon” or “Enable web browser link” section to enable the beacon and the URL link.
+For the first time only, either YES will do the same thing: register your beacon on the server and create a web link for your beacon.
+After this first time, you can always control the URL link access and/or sending data to the beacon separately.

-After creation of a beacon/link you can open your own link in the browser, change link url or send the link via “Share” button in the “Web browser link” section:
+After creating a beacon/link, you can open your own link in the browser, change the link URL, or send the link via “Share” button in the “Web browser link” section:

 Protect with password.

-Tap on a password protection row in the “Web browser link” section to enable or disable password protection for the link.
-When password is setup for the link, it will be required to enter before any map/data are shown.
+Tap on the password protection row in the “Web browser link” section to enable or disable password protection for the link.
+When a password is set up for the link, it will need to be entered before any map or data are shown.

 History.

-Tap on a “Keep history” row in the History section to setup how many hours of your location history the beacon should store.
-History configuration screen also allows you to erase any history that is being kept for your beacon on the server.
+Tap on the “Keep history” row in the History section to set up how many hours of your location history the beacon should store.
+The history configuration screen also allows you to erase any history that is being kept for your beacon on the server.

-You can also disable the history altogether and then only one - most recent location of Yours will be stored on the server and shown on your beacon web page.
+You can also disable the history altogether, and then only your most recent location will be stored on the server and shown on your beacon web page.

 Synchronization frequency.

-When beacon is enabled and you have tracking active, the app will send your location breadcrumb in regular intervals to a server.
+When beacon is enabled and you have tracking active, the app will send your location breadcrumb at regular intervals to a server.
 You can configure this interval in the top “GPS Beacon” section.

 Security and privacy considerations.

-Function of a GPS Beacon includes sending and storing your location data on the server.
-Here are some statements on security of data and communications:
+The GPS Beacon function involves sending and storing your location data on a server.
+Here are some statements on data security and communications:

-• All communication with the servers is happening over https.
+• All communication with the servers happens over HTTPS.

 • Your location breadcrumbs are sent to your personal GPS beacon (server) only when you explicitly enable Beacon in the app and track recording is active.
-After beacon creation you can always enable and disable the beacon at any moment.
+After beacon creation, you can enable or disable the beacon at any time.

-• If you setup a password for your GPS beacon web link, only one-way hash of your password concatenated with a salt is stored.
+• If you set up a password for your GPS beacon web link, only a one-way hash of your password concatenated with a salt is stored.

-• Request for the beacon creation is signed with the server/app key.
+• The request for beacon creation is signed with the server/app key.

 • If you delete your beacon history via the app, it is deleted immediately.

-• History cleanup is happening on servers every 15 minutes and thus history data stored may exceed the number of hours setup by you by 15 minutes.
+• History cleanup happens on the servers every 15 minutes, so stored history data may exceed the number of hours set up by you by up to 15 minutes.

-• There is no identification of your IP address, device id or anything else stored (or sent) on the servers, that might relate your location records back to your device or to yourself.
+• There is no identification of your IP address, device ID, or anything else stored (or sent) on the servers that could relate your location records back to your device or to yourself.

-• Servers infrastructure and data storage is provided by the app owner/developer (Stanislav Dvojcenko, EU citizen, Czech Republic) and his company Kalimex-Consulting s.r.o.
-(EU, Czech Republic) in compliance with EU laws for the data privacy.
+• Server infrastructure and data storage are provided by the app owner/developer (Stanislav Dvojcenko, EU citizen, Czech Republic) and his company Kalimex-Consulting s.r.o.
+(EU, Czech Republic) in compliance with EU data privacy laws.

 Updated privacy policy .